Using marketing animation to amplify your communications

 It’s usually training or coaching focussed.
 There’s a need to identify new skills or processes required because of the change.
 Plus, put the right resources in place to increase knowledge so people feel equipped to work in the “new” way.

 This fourth ability stage is all about getting started with the new way of working.
 It can involve rehearsals, dummy runs or limited launches of the new way of working.
 But it should also look to set objective and metrics for the change so performance can be measured and tracked.

 It’s likely there’ll be unseen or unplanned teething problems from the change.
 As change leader, you have to watch out for these, and be flexible enough to adapt the system to fix them.

 At this final stage, the aim is for the change to become the “new normal” way of doing things.
 This involves recognising the value of those who have embraced the change, and rewarding good habits.

-Use positive feedback to show what is working and why it relates back to the need for change set out at the start of the process.
+Use positive feedback to show what’s working, and why it relates back to the need for change which was set out at the start of the process.